-To get professionals to help you do a quality job at an affordable price, check out the freelance sites like Fiverr where you could get a voice over artist at $5.
-For an additional fee, he/she could also add music to the voice over.
+To get professionals to help you do a quality job at an affordable price, check out freelance sites like Fiverr where you could get a voice-over artist at $5.
+For an additional fee, he/she could also add music to the voice-over.

-7# Get your Podcast on iTunes and other platforms
+Get Your Podcast on iTunes and Other Platforms

-Now that you’ve produced those first podcasts episodes, you must get them to where there are a lot of potential listeners and the number one place for this is iTunes.
+Now that you’ve produced those first podcast episodes, you must get them to where there are a lot of potential listeners and the number one place for this is iTunes.

 It hosts the majority of the podcasts out there and is the first place where most people look for podcasts so applying here is a must. iTunes has most of the podcast directory market through Spotify and Google music is growing.